 -Dr. Stephen R. Covey

-I need to do more homework on active listening, especially with my years as a parent of teenagers knocking on my door.
+I need to do more homework on active listening.
+Especially with my years raising teenagers just beginning.
 One place to start if you’re thinking the same thing is this Boston University active listening worksheet.

 See more on Covey’s habit: Seek First to Understand, Then to Be Understood